 - Chicka Chicka Boom Boom (Bill Martin Jr. – do I have this memorized?
 Yep!)

 - The Going to Bed Book (Sandra Bonyton)

-What a list!
-I hope that this list of baby registry must haves helps you register for your first baby.
+I hope that this baby registry checklist helps you register confidently for your first baby.